sammymuriuki/newswallet/readme.md

 Through out this documentation,

-- -- the terms &quot;any one &quot; refers to any person who has not logged  to the application and &quot;Client&quot; refers to a person who has not logged in to the application
+- -- the terms "any one " refers to any person who has not logged  to the application and "Client" refers to a person who has not logged in to the application
 - --Articles news articles  written in various websites
 - --Categories are the classifications of these articles